HL7/fhir-shorthand/input/pagecontent/index.md

 In this introduction, we presented an overview of FSH and SUSHI.
 Not all features were covered.
 A complete accounting of the language is found in the [FSH Language Reference](reference.html).
 A complete description of SUSHI is found in the [SUSHI Users Guide](sushi.html).

-Version 1.0 of FSH and SUSHI are capable of producing sophisticated IGs and offer more than a "minimum viable product".
-Future versions may introduce additional features.
+While this version of FSH and SUSHI are capable of producing sophisticated IGs, future versions may introduce additional features.
 Feature suggestions are welcome, and can be made [here](https://github.com/FHIR/sushi/issues).

 Some of the features already under consideration include (in no order):